sjawhar/enchanted-brain/docs/Usage/Concert/Concert.md

 ## Authentication
+There are two methods by which you can authenticate when connecting to the websocket server:
-Authenticate with AWS Cognito.
-Include the Cognito ID JWT in the Authorization header of all API requests.
+* Include the user's JWT in the `Authentication` header and include a random unique value in the `token` query string parameter (recommended)
+* Include the user's JWT in the `token` query string parameter

 ## Websocket API
 The guided concert experience uses a websocket API for realtime communication between the client and server.
 Requests to the server are routed based on the `event` attribute of the request body.
 For example, a request with the following body would be treated as a FOO request: